balena-io/docs/pages/gettingStarted-BBB.md

 ![git pushing](/img/screenshots/git_pushing.png)

-A good little project to get you started is the[tty.js app][example_app] written in node.js.
-It will allow you to play around with terminal commands on the beaglebone from your webbrowser.
+A good little project to get you started is the [tty.js app][example_app] written in node.js.
+It will allow you to play around with terminal commands on the beaglebone from your web browser.
 To clone it, run the following in a terminal:-

 ```